About the Trout Museum of Art

-At our beginnings in 1960, the Appleton Artists Guild set out to provide educational opportunities for local artists, create a suitable viewing gallery, and amass a permanent collection.
-Sharing and critiquing artwork and technique had been the very first activities pursued by the guild.
+In the 1960s, the Appleton Artists Guild set out to provide educational opportunities for local artists, create a suitable viewing gallery, and amass a permanent collection.
+Sharing and critiquing artwork and technique were the very first activities pursued by the guild.
 We established our first gallery on Morrison Street in 1972 as the Appleton Gallery of Art, and moved to our current location on College Avenue as the Appleton Art Center in 2002.